Get an overview of the projected real estate trends for property prices, buyer behaviors, and technologies in the Philippines this 2022.

 The firm said Metro Manila can expect 10,061 more units by the end of 2021, most of which will sprout from the Bay Area and Fort Bonifacio.
 This posed a whopping 198 percent increase as compared to last year, with only 3,370 units completed.

-More room for foreign investments
+3. More room for foreign investments

 The price and demand will recover.
 Who will mostly put their pennies into the country’s property market?

 With big or small capitals, there are several opportunities up for grabs in real estate in the county.
 The Philippine government shows how serious it is to further drive the economy for 2021 and 2022.

-The economy is also expected to further open up with the recent approval of a bill amending the Foreign Investments Act (FIA) of 1991.
+The economy will also further open up with the recent approval of a bill amending the Foreign Investments Act (FIA) of 1991.
 The easing of restrictions in foreign investments can lead to more employment and market competition, which in turn, can increase the demand for more land, buildings, and commercial space.

 The Philippines will not be at the end of the list in terms of favorable investment sites as industry experts cite its ideal for outsourcing business processes with its intelligent and young workforce.

-BPO sector is still a catalyst for real estate growth
+4. BPO sector is still a catalyst for real estate growth

-The IT & Business Process Association of the Philippines said that the industry is expected to announce 160,000 more job vacancies and can probably generate revenue to $29 billion by next year.
+The IT & Business Process Association of the Philippines said that the industry will announce 160,000 more job vacancies and can probably generate revenue to $29 billion by next year.
 Asia Pacific Real Assets Association (APREA) CEO Sigrid Zialcita said that the BPO sector will play a huge part in the rise of real estate.

-Millennial buyers on the rise
+5. Millennial buyers on the rise

 You probably have heard about them, lived with one, or is one of them yourself.

 It reported that millennials are getting off the renting phase, with the oldest and the youngest of this generation alike are looking for properties for sale to secure more space for themselves and for their growing families or businesses.

-Online buying is not going anywhere.
+6. Online buying is not going anywhere.